-Within a year or two, from a concern for the environment, my “educated”self moved on to find a term and a politics that I had longed for without ever having known it.
-Feminism encompassed in it all that bothered me about my life: the different rules for me and my brother, the constant surveillance my body was subjected to and the desire to break free from it all.
+Within a year or two, from a concern for the environment, my “educated” self moved on to find a term and politics that I had longed for without ever having known it.
+Feminism encompassed everything that bothered me about my life: the different rules for me and my brother, the constant surveillance my body was subjected to and the desire to break free from it all.

-Armed with this lens, Rang Panchami then became to me another legitimated patriarchal vehicle to violate my bodily integrity as a woman.
+Armed with this lens, Rang Panchami then became to me another legitimated patriarchal vehicle for violating my bodily integrity as a woman.
 The forced water, colours and balloons made me see how my body was considered a free-for-all source of entertainment for men.

-Now that I look back, I am amazed by the ease with which such a vocabulary and an apparatus was made available to me.
+Now that I look back, I am amazed by the ease with which such a vocabulary and apparatus were made available.
 An apparatus that made it possible for me to contest a day sacred to so many with declarations that were as glib as they were contained by my peculiar social location, contaminated by my class and its biases.

 This realisation is even more painful given that I have not had such easy access to an apparatus that asks questions that are as fundamental, if not more, about what Holi really represents.
 That missing apparatus was caste.
 And it was an apparatus that was not available to me in spite of being a Bahujan woman.